Chief of police: Canada

 The title Chief of Police (directeur) is the most common title for the highest-ranked officer in a Canadian police service.
-The exceptions are: the Royal Canadian Mounted Police (commissioner), Ontario Provincial Police (commissioner), South Coast British Columbia Transportation Authority Police Service (chief officer), Vancouver Police Department (chief constable), West Vancouver Police Department (chief constable), Nelson Police Department (chief constable), Quebec City (director) and the Sûreté du Québec (director-general).
+The exceptions are the Royal Canadian Mounted Police (commissioner), the Canadian Forces Military Police (provost marshal), Ontario Provincial Police (commissioner), South Coast British Columbia Transportation Authority Police Service (chief officer), Vancouver Police Department (chief constable), West Vancouver Police Department (chief constable), Nelson Police Department (chief constable), Quebec City (director) and the Sûreté du Québec (director-general).

 In the province of Ontario, a chief of police must be a sworn police officer and therefore have completed training at the Ontario Police College (OPC) or have served a probationary period with another recognized police force (such as the Royal Canadian Mounted Police's academy known as "Depot").
 This requirement is legislated in the Police Services Act of Ontario.
 The legislation states in section two that a chief of police is a police officer.
 Section 44.2 of the PSA defines the training requirements.
 There was a case in the police department of Guelph, Ontario, where a human resource manager was promoted to the position of deputy chief but was required to complete training at the OPC.
 The candidate is selected by a police services board.